DylanLawless/DylanLawless.github.io/_topic/statistics/acat.md

 where $$w = \sum_{i=1}^{k} w_i$$.

 1. ACAT is a general and flexible method of combining p-values, which can represent the statistical significance of different kinds of genetic variations in sequencing studies.
 2. ACAT only aggregates p-values, so one can automatically control cryptic relatedness and/or population stratification by fitting appropriate models from which p-values are calculated through methods such as principal-component analysis or mixed models.
-3. The null distribution of the test statistic $T_{ACAT}$ can be well approximated by a Cauchy distribution without the need for estimating and accounting for the correlation among p-values.
+3. The null distribution of the test statistic $$T_{ACAT}$$ can be well approximated by a Cauchy distribution without the need for estimating and accounting for the correlation among p-values.
 4. Calculating the p-value of ACAT requires almost negligible computation and is extremely fast.
 5. The approximation is particularly accurate when ACAT has a very small p-value, which is useful in sequencing studies because only very small p-values can pass the stringent genome-wide significance threshold and are of particular interest.

+## tan and $$\pi$$

+In the ACAT method, the "tan" and "π" functions are used to transform the p-values in such a way that they follow a standard Cauchy distribution under the null hypothesis.
+This transformation is essential to the ACAT method because it allows for an efficient and accurate combination of p-values, even when they are correlated.

+The reason for using the tangent function ("tan") specifically is because of its connection to the Cauchy distribution.
+The Cauchy distribution has some unique properties, such as having a heavy tail, which make it suitable for handling correlated p-values in this context.
+The transformation function used in the ACAT method, given by $$tan((0.5 - p_i) \pi)$$, ensures that if the p-value $$p_i$$ is from the null distribution, the transformed value will follow a standard Cauchy distribution.

+The constant $$\pi$$ (Pi) is used in the formula because it is a natural component of the tangent function.
+In the context of the ACAT method,  $$\pi$$ is used to scale the input of the tangent function, which is necessary to map the range of p-values (0 to 1) to the entire domain of the tangent function.
+This ensures that the transformed values will follow the desired Cauchy distribution.

+Therefore, the "tan" and $$\pi$$ functions in the ACAT method are used to transform p-values so that they follow a standard Cauchy distribution under the null hypothesis, which allows for an efficient and accurate combination of correlated p-values.

 ## Original R code from yaowuliu